 Providers must actively recruit new Parents or Carers by holding promotional activities in their Service Area.
 Activities may include holding a stall (obtain relevant permission first) at a local community hub, shopping centre, community events or local libraries, or engaging with local services to display and distribute promotional flyers at childcare centres, playgroups, or family health clinics.
-Providers can use their Community and Parent Engagement Fund (CPEF) to pay for promotional activities outlined in the CPEF section of Provider Payments Chapter.
+Providers can use their Community and Parent Engagement Fund to pay for promotional activities outlined in the Community and Parent Engagement Fund section of the Provider Payments Chapter.

 Participation in Parent Pathways is completely voluntary.
-When engaging with Parents or Carers who may be interested in participating in Parent Pathways, Providers must explain the benefits of the service to Parents or Carers, including the Engagement Support voucher to encourage participation.
+When engaging with Parents or Carers who may be interested in participating in Parent Pathways, Providers must explain the benefits of the service to Parents or Carers, including the Engagement Support Voucher to encourage participation.
 However, Providers must accept the Parent or Carer's decision if they do not wish to participate.
 Providers must not force or pressure a Parent or Carer into participating in Parent Pathways.

-If Parents or Carers express an interest in Parent Pathways, Providers must:
+If a Parent or Carer expresses an interest in Parent Pathways, Providers must: